operator-framework/operator-sdk/doc/test-framework/writing-e2e-tests.md

 }
 ```

-Once the end of the function is reached, the TestCtx's cleanup
+Once the end of the function is reached, the Context's cleanup
-functions will automatically be run since they were deferred when the TestCtx was created.
+functions will automatically be run since they were deferred when the Context was created.

 ## Running the Tests